Chia-Network/pool-reference/SPECIFICATION.md

 For a description of the request body entries see the corresponding keys in [POST /farmer](#post-farmer).
 The values provided with the key/value pairs are used to update the existing values.
 All entries, except `launcher_id`, are optional but there must be at least one of them.
+The signature is made on a slightly different payload: the arguments `authentication_public_key`, `payout_instructions`, and `suggested_difficulty`, are all Optionals in the streamable serialization, which means they must contain the prepended optional byte.

 Successful response:
 ```json